 Both boys and girls are affected, but the condition is more common in females.

-Duplex kidney is a result of errors in cell division that occur during the development of the fetus inside the mother’s womb.
+Duplex kidney is a result of errors in cell division that occur during the development of the fetus inside the uterus.
 There is no evidence that suggests anything during pregnancy causes the defect.
 However, there is evidence to show that the condition can be passed from parent to child.
 If one parent has a duplex kidney, the child has a 50-50 chance of also being born with this condition.

 As long as your duplicated ureters drain normally into your bladder they should not cause any symptoms.
 If symptoms do occur, it is usually in the case of complete duplicated ureters.